imvu/dtm-redis/README.markdown

 $ make debug_server
 </pre>

-Now in a separate shell you should be able to connect to dtm-redis like so:
+Now you should be able to connect to dtm-redis like so:

 <pre>
 $ redis-cli -h localhost -p 6378
+redis> set foo bar
+1) OK
-redis localhost:6378> get foo
+redis> get foo
-"bar"
+1) "bar"
-redis localhost:6378>
+redis>
 </pre>

 Running a distributed cluster